 After implementing an online filing system in January 1999, KIPO was able to cut its operating expenses and begin to provide various online services including information referral and requests of certificate issuance.
-In 2004, the e-filing rate for patent applications climbed to an average of 96 percent from 94.7 percent in 2003 and for utility model applications up to 82.3 percent from 80.9 percent in 2003.
+In 2005, the e-filing rate for patent applications climbed to an average of 96.8 percent amounting 155,721 applications and for utility model applications up to 83.3 reaching 30,977 applications.

 For e-filing, applicants can easily prepare electronic documents in XML format using software called Korean Electronic Application Preparation Software (KEAPS), and file their application via the Internet.

-The requirements for e-filing such as the assignment of an application code and the declaration of the first e-filing are available on-line.
+The requirements for e filing such as the assignment of an application code and the declaration of the first e-filing are available on-line.
 The e-filing software enables applicants to make electronic documents with a commercial word processor such as MS Word or Hangul .
-Applicants can directly attach to their specifications sequence listings that had been written on the specifications.
-In addition, automatically transferred to the editor for form processing, information on an applicant and specification that the applicant handwrites was minimized.
+Applicants can directly attach to their specifications sequence listings that had once been written on the specifications..

 Implementation of the Statement of Principles Concerning the Changeover to Electronic Data Carriers for the Exchange of Patent Documents (please provide a status report on the extent to which your Office has changed over to electronic data carriers for the exchange of patent documents)

 For the exchange of IP information, including gazettes and priority documents, we generally prefer on-line exchange rather than CD-ROMs or DVDs.